 Improve quality and performance by increasing the automation of wire harness assembly

-This project centers on the design, development, and testing of a perception-aided collaborative robotic solution for manipulating a wide variety of small and flexible parts.
+This project centered on the design, development, and testing of a perception-aided collaborative robotic solution for manipulating a wide variety of small and flexible parts.

 - Use perception-enabled collaborative robotics with dexterous manipulation for the wire pinning processes of harness assembly